larkwiot/yomm2/reference/define_method.md

 Inside the block, a function pointer named `next` points to the next most specific definition, if one exists, and it is unique.
-Otherwise, `next` points to an error handler, which writes a message to `std::cerr`, and terminates the program via `abort`.
+Otherwise, `next` points to an error handler, which writes a message to `stderr`, and terminates the program via `abort`.
 The handler can be customized.
 See [set_method_call_error_handler](method_call_error.md).